 So, if you want to eat potatoes, certainly eat them in whatever form you enjoy.
 However, be wary of crisps and fries which are really treat foods that are very easy to overeat with.

 The Winner? – A draw

-At RwL, we have a variety of nutritious recipes which you can select according to what you fancy that day and if you have any dietary requests.
-With OnDemand+ you are able to access all of our recipes so you'll never get bored.
-Click here to check OnDemand+ out.
+At RwL, we have over 600+ nutritious recipes which you can select according to what you fancy that day and if you have any dietary requests.
+With our Fitness, Food & Mindset membership you are able to access all of our recipes so you'll never get bored.
+Click here to check it out for free!

 Allen, Jonathan C. et al. Glycemic index of sweet potato as affected by cooking methods.
 Open Nutrition Journal 6 (2012).

 Bahado-Singh, Perceval S., et al. Relationship between processing method and the glycemic indices of ten sweet potato (Ipomoea batatas) cultivars commonly consumed in Jamaica.
 Journal of Nutrition and Metabolism 2011.